shikharbakshi/Smart-Attendance-System-using-Face-Recognition/README.md

 attendance.py : This is the main script of the project.
 It implements the GUI of the project and calls functions from the modules package developed.
 # Getting Started
 # Prerequisites
+Download the project from the Attendance_Project.txt file.
 You need to install the XAMPP server in order to run the project.
 XAMPP is one of the widely used cross-platform web servers, which helps developers to create and test their programs on a local webserver.
 The system might require Python installed along with OpenCV libraries.
 Install Numpy, Python Face Recognition module, Python time Module, PyMySQL module, glob module in python.

 # Steps to run the Project